 Seed money, also referred to as seed capital or seed funding, is a private investment of capital in a startup in exchange for equity.
 Seed money is typically in the tens to hundreds of thousands of dollars range, not millions.
 This range exists because venture capital firms typically won’t invest less than $1 million, where that might represent the maximum you can expect from seed investors.

-Venture capital funding has some key differences from seed funding, but one of the primary differentiating factors is the amount of money invested.
-While venture capital funding can range from $1 million on the low end, up to about $30 million on the high end, seed funding is typically far less and its purpose is to keep the business afloat until it can independently generate cash flow and acquire more significant funding.
+While venture capital rounds can range from $1 million on the low end, up to about $30 million on the high end, seed rounds are typically far less – their purpose is to keep the business afloat until it can independently generate cash flow, demonstrate its value, and acquire more significant funding.

 What are Seed Investors?

-Seed investors, also referred to as Angel Investors are individuals who are looking to invest in very early startups.
-There are usually groups of these investors in your area.
-You can also look for incubators or accelerators, which are groups that might also provide some office space and access to other experts.
+Seed investors, also referred to as angel investors, are individuals who are looking to invest capital in very early startups.
+There are likely local groups of these investors in your region or city.
+You can also look for startup incubators or accelerators, which are groups that might also provide some office space and access to other entrepreneur resources.